dalbonio/jogodobicho/README.md

 ## Solidity

-The related contract is in the smartcontracts folder with some tests, and also deployed in polygon mubai testnet and rinkeby ethereum testnet with remix.
+The related contract was created using Truffle development kit, and is in the smartcontracts folder.
+There are also contracts deployed in `Polygon Mumbai Testnet` and `Rinkeby Ethereum Testnet` with remix.
 The reason the contracts are not in mainnets is that i have not enough money to sustain a gamble game by myself.

-## Available Scripts
+## Available Scripts Website
 This project was bootstrapped with Create-React-App, so you can run:

 ### `npm start`